-Interstate 395 shares a brief overlap with U.S. 202 between Exits 2 and 3 south of Downtown Bangor.
+Interstate 395 overlaps with U.S. 202 between Exit 2 and 3 south of Downtown Bangor.
 The western end connects with U.S. 2 and Route 109.

 The northernmost branch of I-95, Interstate 395 constitutes a cross town route from Bangor International Airport (BGR), U.S. 2 (Hammond Street) and Interstate 95 east to Brewer and U.S. 1A (Wilson Street).
 The freeway provides access to Downtown Bangor and the Brewer city center in addition to a trucking corridor east to U.S. 1A and Route 9.